Process for Readiness support

 Implementation, monitoring and reporting

-Completion and grant closure
+Completion of activities and grant closure

 Once all required reports, deliverables and audited financial statements are submitted, the GCF Secretariat will confirm the completion of the Readiness request, and confirm grant closure.